jlee400/jlee400.github.io/_posts/2025-04-15-worldtradepjt.md

 title: "[Data Science Project] Who Controls the World Trade of Soybeans and Beef?
 A NetworkX Analysis in Python"
 author: "Juhyun Lee"
 toc: true
-toc_sticky: true
 categories: project
 comments: true
 ---
 ## Project Description

-This project was launched from individual research in the George Mason University course CSI 500, Computational Science Tools.
-Inspired by the academic journal _Social network analysis of virtual water trade among major countries in the world_, I constructed this project to explore how to academically analyze world data using the `networkx` package in Python.
+This project was launched from individual research in George Mason University course CSI 500, Computational Science Tools.
+Reading an academic journal, _Social network analysis of virtual water trade among major countries in the world_, led to this project to observe ways to academically analyze world data using the `networkx` package in Python.

 ## Journal Article Summary

-### [Deng et al. (2021)] Social Network Analysis of Virtual Water Trade Among Major Countries in the World
+### [Deng et al. (2021)] Social network analysis of virtual water trade among major countries in the world

 This study observes the virtual water trade strategy among 19 major countries from 2006 to 2015.
-The virtual water strategy refers to countries and regions with water scarcity replacing their own production.
-Using a _Multi-regional input-output model_ and _Social network analysis using data sources from [Eora Global MRIO](http://www.worldmrio.com)_, the study thoroughly explains how water trade operates throughout the world.
+The virtual water strategy refers to how water-scarce countries and regions replace their own production.
+Using a _multi-regional input-output model_ and _social network analysis using data sources from [Eora Global MRIO](http://www.worldmrio.com)_, it thoroughly explains how water trade operates throughout the world.

-### Research Question and Research Gap
+### Research question and research gap

 This study aims to understand how global virtual water trade is structured using network theory.
-Even though several studies had been conducted previously, research gaps remained—specifically, the inconvenient calculation of the volume of industrial and service industry products due to their complex processes.
+Even though several studies were previously done, there were research gaps and inconvenient calculations for the volume of industrial and service industry products due to their complicated computation processes.

 ### Method

-#### 1. Input-Output Model
+1. Input-output model

-This method can be divided into a single-region input-output model and a multi-regional input-output model based on the number of research areas.
+This method can be divided into a single-region input-output model and a multi-regional input-output model according to the number of research areas.

-Both models follow the same steps.
-The input-output model uses water use data for each industry, divided by total output, to obtain the <span style="background-color:#FFE6E6"> coefficient of direct water use</span>.
+Both models follow basically the same steps.
+The input-output model uses the water use data of each industry divided by the total output to obtain the <span style="background-color:#FFE6E6">coefficient of direct water use</span>.

-This coefficient is multiplied with the <span style="background-color:#E6E6FA">_Leontief inverse matrix_</span>.
-Finally, import and export data from the input-output table is used to obtain virtual water trade volume in various industries.
+The coefficient of direct water use is multiplied with the <span style="background-color:#E6E6FA">_Leontief inverse matrix_</span>.
+Finally, import and export data in the input-output table are used to obtain virtual water trade volume in various industries.

-#### 2. Multi-Regional Input-Output Model
+2. Multi-regional input-output model

-Let \( w \) be the direct water coefficient:
+w is the direct water coefficient

 $$
 w^r_i = \frac{W^r_i}{X^r_i}
 $$

-- \( w^r_i \): Virtual water usage of country \( r \)'s industry \( i \)
+- $w^r_i$: Virtual water usage of country r's industry i
-- \( W^r_i \): Total water usage of country \( r \)'s industry \( i \)
+- $W^r_i$: Total water usage of country r's industry i
-- \( X^r_i \): Gross output of country \( r \)'s industry \( i \)
+- $X^r_i$: Gross output of country r's industry i
-- \( r \): The first country (region)
+- r: The first country (region)
-- \( i \): Primary industry
+- i: Primary industry

-The world input-output table balance equation from EORA:
+The formula for the balance of the world input-output tables in the EORA database is written as:

 $$
 AX + Y = X
 $$

+A: mn x mn order coefficient matrix of direct consumption
+X: mn x 1 order of the total output column vector
+Y: final use column vector

-This can be rewritten as:
+This formula can be rewritten as:

 $$
-X = (I - A)^{-1}Y = LY
+X = (I - A)^{-1}Y = LY,
 $$

-Multiplying the diagonal matrix \( \hat{W} \), the Leontief inverse matrix \( L \), and final use matrix \( Z \), we obtain:
+where $L = (I - A)^{-1}$ is the mn x mn order of the Leontief inverse matrix.
+Multiplying the direct water coefficient diagonal matrix W, the Leontief inverse matrix L, and the final use matrix Z, we can obtain the virtual water trade matrix H.

 $$
 H = \hat{W} L Z
 $$

-After further aggregating each country by industry, we derive the \( m \times m \) virtual trade matrix \( T \).
+By calculating this formula, it is finally possible to obtain the m x m order virtual trade matrix T by merging each country (region) by industry.
-The diagonal elements of \( T \) represent virtual water consumption within a country, and off-diagonal elements represent import/export trade.
+> The diagonal elements of matrix T represent the virtual water consumption of the products produced by the countries (regions), whereas the non-diagonal elements represent the virtual water import and export trade. _Deng et al. (2021)_

-#### 3. Network Characteristics
+This study considers non-diagonal elements, where $t^{rs} (r \ne s)$ indicates the bilateral trade volume between country r and s, inferring the virtual export from r to s, or import from s to r.

+3. Network characteristics of virtual water trade among countries (regions) around the world

-- **Density**:
+- Density

 $$
 D = \frac{\sum_{r \ne s,\, r=1}^{m} \sum_{s=1}^{m} t^{rs}}{m(m - 1)}
 $$

+A greater density of the network entails a greater average value of virtual water trade among countries and a closer relationship.

-- **Asymmetry**:
+- Asymmetry

 $$
 S = \frac{ \sum_{r \ne s,\, r=1}^{m} \sum_{s=1}^{m} \left| t^{rs} - t^{sr} \right| }{ m(m-1) }
 $$

+The greater the value S, the greater the virtual water trade deficit (or surplus) among major countries.

-- **Out-Degree**:
+- Out-Degree

 $$
 OD = \sum_{s \ne r,\, s=1}^{m} t^{rs}
 $$

+The greater the Out-Degree (OD), the more virtual water exports a country has.

-- **In-Degree**:
+- In-Degree

 $$
 ID = \sum_{r \ne s,\, r=1}^{m} t^{rs}
 $$

+The greater the In-Degree (ID), the more virtual water imports a country has.
+Also, a greater Out-Degree than In-Degree indicates a virtual water trade surplus in the country, and vice versa.

 ### Result and interpretation

- The virtual water imports and exports of major countries (regions) have increased in varying degrees, especially in 2015 due to the further improvement of transportation facilities in recent years.
-Moreover, the logistics costs are continually decreasing.
-Thus, the trade volume of each country is further expanding.
+The virtual water imports and exports of major countries (regions) have increased to varying degrees, especially in 2015 due to the improvement of transportation facilities.
+Moreover, logistics costs are continually decreasing, expanding the trade volume of each country.

-After the thorough network analysis using the methods described above, the data matrix corresponding to the virtual water trade network reflected the multilateral virtual water trade between multiple contries.
-For yearly virtual water trade analysis, the gap between virtual water imports and exports is growing.
-China's virtual water exports were the largest in the virtual water trade among the 19 major countries.
-By contrast, Saudi Arabia's virtual water exports were the smallest.
+After thorough network analysis using the methods described above, the data matrix corresponding to the virtual water trade network reflected the multilateral virtual water trade between multiple countries.
+Over the years, the gap between virtual water imports and exports is growing.
+China had the largest virtual water exports among the 19 major countries, while Saudi Arabia had the smallest.

-On the other hand, the US had largest virtual water imports in the virtual trade among 19 major countries.
-In 2006, Argentina's virtual water imports were the smallest.
-In 2015, Saudi Arabia's virtual water imports were the smallest.
-This shows how the tendency of virtual water trade differs by each year.
+On the other hand, the US had the largest virtual water imports.
+In 2006, Argentina had the smallest virtual water imports, and in 2015, it was Saudi Arabia.
+This shows how the virtual water trade trends vary by year.

-In 2006 and 2015, the country with the most out flow in the virtual water trading network was China, and the country with the most outflow was the US.
+In both 2006 and 2015, the country with the most outflow was China, and the one with the most inflow was the US.

 ![스크린샷 2025-04-15 173653](https://github.com/user-attachments/assets/4b19d546-7b5f-4fc1-a697-d889cd00c86e)